anthony9105/CSCI200U-finalproject-group9/README.md

 Description of data:

 The dataset chosen for our group project is focused on movies.
 More specifically top rated movies.
 The data was collected from past movies of all types of genres rated on imdb, into a list from highest rated to lowest.
 The chosen dataset also includes the years the movies were released in, runtime, director, and more.
 Also the datset was accesed through a kaggel source and is credited in our proposal.
+There is also 1000 data records (movies) ranging from 1920 to 2020 with 548 different directors.

+There are 14 different game genres:

+['Drama', 'Crime', 'Action', 'Biography', 'Western', 'Comedy', 'Adventure', 'Animation', 'Horror', 'Mystery', 'Film-Noir', 'Fantasy', 'Family', 'Thriller']

+Each Column of the dataset discribed:

+• Poster_Link : link to the poster image that is used on IMDB website

+• Series_Title : Title of the Movie

+• Released_Year : year the movie was released

+• Certificate : age rating of the movie

+• Runtime : length of the movie in minutes

+• Genre : genre of the movie

+• IMDB_Rating : movie rating by IMDB

+• Overview : brief description of the movie

+• Meta_score : critic score of the movie (0-10)

+• Director : director of the movie

+• Star1, Star2, Star3, Star4 : first four stars of the film

+• No_of_Votes : votes

+• Gross : money made by the movie

 Analysis of the data: